 Packing List When Visiting Alaska In Winter

-If you will be traveling, either by plane or by car to Alaska, here are some tips on how to pack lightly.
+If you will be traveling by plane or car to Alaska, here are some tips on how to pack lightly.

-This unisex RFID-blocking concealed travel pouch is lightweight and comes in several colors.
-It has lots of organization to give you peace of mind.
+This unisex RFID-blocking concealed travel pouch is lightweight and has lots of organization to give you peace of mind.

 This Anker high-speed phone charging battery is the exact one I carry with me on all of my trips.